Elective Surgery Smarts

 - Making the Most of Your Doctor Visits—Doctors are busy and 15-20 minutes of one-on-one time is what you can hope for.
 You need to make the most of that time and bring a loved one with you.
 Keep track of your symptoms, like a diary with dates, times and short statements of what’s going on, what you found helps, what doesn’t.
 Take index cards and make a list of your concerns and the questions you have about them.
 Always carry a list of any medications you take and the dosage and frequency.
 When the doctor speaks, listen, ask questions and take notes.
 Keep focused so that nothing that concerns you is forgotten.

-- Ask Questions About New Medications Being Prescribed, Changes in Current Medications and Surgical Recommendations—It’s your body, your health and your life, you need to know the reasoning behind the doctor’s recommendations, known side effect of any new medication and compatibility with current medications.
+- Ask Questions About New Medications Being Prescribed, Changes in Current Medications and Surgical Recommendations—It’s your body, your health, and your life, you need to know the reasoning behind the doctor’s recommendations, a known side effect of any new medication and compatibility with current medications.
 Ask for copies of the results of any tests taken.
 Get the full picture.
 Ask the doctor what is likely to happen if you do not choose to take the new medication or get surgery.
 You have a right to make an informed decision.

 - Get Specific Heads-up Information—Understand why you need surgery now and why medication can’t solve your problem.
 Ask exactly what kind of procedure the surgeon plans.
 Ask if the surgeon will be holding the knife.
 If not, why not?
 Ask who will be your anesthesiologist and how you will be anesthetized.
 Ask about possible complications and your chances of getting them or dying under the knife.
 Ask about post-operative care and who will do it.
 Ask about rehabilitative care, who will do it and how long it will take for total recovery.